Katrixerse/Corius/README.md

-Attention: I will do my best to help out if your having issues hosting but also not gonna spoonfeed you either, this is my latest bot thats meant to be better than oricnus and justin i will still do updates to this bot at times but been through alot of testing and should be pretty stable as is.
+Attention: I have started a new bot recently and so this bot will be archived and no longer worked on since i think starting from the ground up again we can improve alot of things again and fix the issues with this one

 # Corius
 Written in discord.js of course